CORPORATIONS AND ALTERNATIVES

 Corporations can be sued for negligence, damages to the environment and

-involves many people, as opposed to one or two.
-It reduces the cost for each participant and greatly
+This type involves many people, as opposed to one or two.
+It reduces the cost for each

 An important consideration for legal action is the importance of private property rights of individuals.
 In the past hundred years or so, private property rights have been eroded greatly.
 They have been subordinated to the government in laws that pertain to eminent domain, which is the government’s ability to take personal property for public use.